schteff/BrewXact/README.md

 # BrewXact

-Brewing temperature monitor using DS18B20
+Brewing (and soon fermenting) temperature monitor using DS18B20